epogrebnyak/notes-pandoc/README.md

 # pandoc-tryout
 Markdown to PDF workflow using pandoc

-Modern open-source tools for data-driven analysis allow to deliever reproducible and clear research findings as well as personal productivity gains.
-These benefits can materialise through acqusition of new skills and research organisation methods.
+## Abstract

+Modern open-source computing tools make a promise of reproducible, accessible and more clear research findings.

+However, new skill aquisition and sustaining of open-source workflow comes at a cost.
+This cost can go down with a choice of tools and techniques with low technical burden.

+Chained together these tools allow easier experimentation and faster delivery of research findings.

 ![Author at work](images/Roman_de_la_Rose_f._28r_Author_at_writing_desk.jpg)